-Maejo University Announcement on Green University and Green Office Policies

-According to the Ammonttenet of Manja University stated August 29; 2019, on lines of leverstip and Generol Office Pedrices 19(1), of nive the university to become a gene university and sense of lines of levers 19 and an overlinest peer office as its target goal, the university would like to improve such policies and ask to acquitation, preservoir, students and connected anticheletter to participate, realize and implement the environmental remarkance of the levers to participate, realize and implement the order to the preservoir of the preservoir

-- 1. The University will comply with the policies, lows, orders, regulations, and amountements on the Environmental Management, as well as Green University and Green Office Policies it will also manage to make use of energy management efficiently and worthwhile to achieve the university's goals and improve its quality to get a higher green university cask to become a sustainable university. - The University supports and encourages all university organizations to undergo green office The University supports and encourages all university organizations to undergo green office The University supports and encourages all university organizations to undergo green office - The management and implementations to support green university ranking essentment is divided into 6 aspects, namely: - 3.1 Physical and Infrastructure Aspect - 3.1.1 Eucourage the preparation of a master plan for the utilization of the university area. - 3.1.2 Encourage the addition of green areas of the university continuously. - 5.1.2 according on insevering organizations to manage near representation of and goods of stations, to fiscilitate and support their work, as well as to take good case of and protect properly the environmental conditions that can be harmful to the personnel and the students. - 3.2 Energy and Climate Change Aspect - 3.2.1 Support and executings all university organizations to reduce the amount of electricity consumption per person or per area 10% in 2020 and Is less yearly in the following years. - 3.2.2 Support and seek the implementation of renewable energy supply.
+Maejo University Announcement on Green University and Green Office Policies According to the Announcement of Maejo University dated August 29, 2019, on Green University and Green Office Policies 2019, to drive the university to become a green university and an eco-friendly green office as its target goal, the university would like to improve such policies and ask its organizations, personnel, students and concerned studeholders to participate, realize and implement the environmental management under the green university policy framework of Maejo University as follows: I. The University will comply with the policies, laws, orders, regulations, and announcements on 1. to curversity will compoy with the policies, have, orders, regulations, and amountements on the Bowiromenterial Management, as well as Green Urbersity and Green Offsee Foliolaes it will also manage to make use of energy management efficiently and worthwhile to achieve the university's goals and improve its quality to get a higher green university stak to become a statialable university.
+2. The University supports and encourages all university organizations to undergo green office assessments within the year 2022.
+3. The management and implementations to support green university marking assessment is divided into 6 aspects, namely- 3.1 Physical and Infrastructure Aspect 3.1.3 Encourage the preparation of a muster plan for the utilization of the university area.
+3.1.2 Encourage the addition of green areas of the university continuously.
+3.1.3 Encourage all university organizations to manage their environment into good conditions, to facilitate and support their work, as well as to take good care of and protect properly the environmental conditions that can be harmful to the personnel and the students.
+3.2 Energy and Climate Change Aspect 3.2.1 Support and encourage all university organizations to reduce the amount of electricity consumption per person or per awa 10% in 2020 and 1% less yearly in the following years.
+3.2.2 Support and seek the implementation of renewable energy supply 3.2.3 Support.

-.2.3 Support...